Bio - David

 Early piano lessons in the classics led to the discovery of jazz and a pianist named Oscar Peterson.
 A few years later, progressive rock music and big band jazz made the journey through his high-school years an enjoyable learning experience.

-During this period, Dave would also discover an aptitude for all things electric and electronic.
+During this period, David would also discover an aptitude for all things electric and electronic.
 Homemade speakers, a custom Leslie for his Hammond and ultimately an internship, at the age of fifteen, in a 4-track recording studio instilled an appreciation in him for how to “make music sound good”.

 After high school, he spent two years touring along the East coast in a four piece prog/rock band.